 PRISM participation is delayed because VIPD/VIOHS must first ensure that our federal partners can access the inspections and other reports relevant to commercial motor vehicles in the Territory.
 The Regional office is working with VIPD IT unit to reestablish the system connections necessary to transfer the information from ASPEN to the required FMCSA systems.
-It is anticipated that this will be completed before the end of the fiscal year 2021.
+It is anticipated that this will be completed before the end of the fiscal year 2023.
+The VIPD IT unit has assigned an analyst to conduct the transfers on a weekly basis.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).